avafinger/onvif_ip_camera_dome/README.md

   **PTZ Control**

-  This is the 4 axis movment, camera respond on Port 80 with soap+xml.
+  This is the 4 axis movement, the camera responds at Port 80 with soap+xml.

-  Grab Movment info:
+  Grab Movement info:

   *C->S*